Bandaras88/AppFactory-Resume-Example/README.md

 ### Step 5

-On the web app blade there's a field where you have to supply a name for your web app, the name has to be globally unique because it will be used to make up part of your azurewebsites.net url.
+On the web app blade there's a field where you have to supply a name for your web app, the name has to be globally unique because it will be used to make up part of your `azurewebsites.net` URL.
 You also need to choose a subscription, resource group and a location before you can create the web app.

 ![](images/img5.png?raw=true)